-The library has an extremely active instruction program.
-Faculty are invited to schedule one or more of our sessions for their classes.
-These generally last an hour and take place in the computer lab on the 13th floor although many can also be held in your classroom.
-We offer a wide range of session types.
+Faculty are invited to schedule one or more of our library workshops for their courses.
+These typically last an hour and take place in the library.
+We offer the following session types: